claustres/quasar-feathers-tutorial/README.md

 From a end-user perspective the application will be simple:
  - a menu toolbar including (**src/components/Index.vue** component)
    - a sign in/register entry when not connected
-   - home/chat entries and a profile menu to logout when connected
+   - home/chat entries and a signout menu to logout when connected
  - a sidebar menu recalling the home/chat entries and a about section
  - a landing home page displaying different text depending on the connection state (**src/components/Home.vue** component)
  - a signin/register form with email/password (**src/components/SignIn.vue** component)